srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/20-Use the Azure TCO Calculator.md

 In this task, we will add infrastructure information to the calculator.

-1. In a browser, navigate to the [Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/en-us/pricing/tco/calculator/) page.
+1. In your own local browser, navigate to the [Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/en-us/pricing/tco/calculator/) page.

 1. To add details of your on-premises server infrastructure, click **+ Add server workload** in the **Define your workloads** pane.